mintzic/Flarebox/README.md

-# Mystic-r34
+# Minio-express-api

-a cloud storage service that allows users to store and access data over the internet
+This is a simple express api that uses minio as a storage backend.
+It allows you to upload and download files from a minio server.